Serbia–Ukraine relations: Economic relations

-Defense cooperation
+Military cooperation

-Ukraine and Serbia signed a Treaty on military cooperation on 4 November 2003 and ratified in August 2004.
+Ukraine and Serbia signed a Treaty on Military Cooperation in 2003.
 Based on this treaty there were four meetings of working groups for enhancement of the cooperation.
 Priorities set by two sides are mutual army modernization, development and production of arms and military equipment, involvement of Serbian companies in decontamination of radioactive ammunition in Ukraine, joint operation in third markets, exchange of information, expert consultations and training of military staff.